EuroTeQ Collider winter semester 22/23

 Introduction

 It’s all over the news: power shortages are coming this winter.
-And if that wasn’t big enough of a motivation: we still are dependent on fossil fuels!
+And if that wasn’t enough motivation, we are still dependent on fossil fuels!
 We need to change this.
-To lower their dependency on fossil fuels and achieve higher electrical independence, a lot of buildings and homes have been installing solar panels on their roof.
-Problem is: this doesn’t work on rainy days.
-But on these days, we have one big advantage: rainfall!
+To lower their dependency on fossil fuels and achieve greater electrical independence, many buildings and homes have been installing solar panels on their roofs.
+The problem is that this doesn’t work on rainy days.
+But on these days, we have one significant advantage: rainfall!
 What if we used rainfall to power our buildings?
-For example by using its potential energy.
+For example, by using its potential energy.
 This is what this challenge is trying to achieve.

 Convert rainfall on roofs into a viable source of energy for buildings.